Chart Color Schemes

 Warrnambool - South has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Warrnambool - South's population was approximately 13,933 as of November 2025.
-This figure represents a growth of 596 people (4.5%) since the 2021 Census, which reported a population of 13,337.
-The increase is inferred from the estimated resident population of 13,599 in June 2024 and an additional 361 validated new addresses since the Census date.
-This results in a density ratio of 115 persons per square kilometer.
-Warrnambool - South's growth rate exceeded that of its SA4 region (3.4%) between 2021 and November 2025, making it a growth leader.
-Overseas migration was the primary driver of population gains during this period.
+Warrnambool - South's population is approximately 14,125 as of February 2026.
+This figure represents a growth of 788 people, an increase of 5.9% since the 2021 Census which recorded a population of 13,337.
+The change is inferred from the estimated resident population of 13,580 in June 2024 and an additional 456 validated new addresses since the Census date.
+This results in a population density ratio of 117 persons per square kilometer.
+Warrnambool - South's growth rate exceeded that of its SA4 region (4.5%) between the 2021 Census and February 2026, making it a growth leader in the area.
+Overseas migration was the primary driver of population growth during this period.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, the area is expected to increase its population by 3,404 persons by 2041, reflecting a total increase of 21.9% over the 17-year period.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Based on these projections, a significant population increase is forecasted for Warrnambool - South in the top quartile of national regional areas, with an expected expansion of 3,404 persons by 2041, reflecting a total increase of 20.2% over the 17-year period.

 Frequently Asked Questions - Population